My 6 hour visit to Germany’s Insel Föhr, that special little island where my paternal grandparents were born

 Without funding from the IBM Redbooks Residency, and my virtualization articles at TinkerTry, this entire trip would not have happened.
 I'm very grateful that it all worked out.
 I even had a small TinkerTry fan meetup in a solar powered home in Rotterdam, 12 feet below sea level.
 I even got to see Gutenberg's works in Mainz.
 One could argue that this whole information sharing "thing" started with his first publication, 560 years ago.

-[Nov 12 2015 edit - This new IBM video about Redbooks seems very appropriate to insert here]
+Nov 12 2015 edit - This new IBM video about Redbooks seems very appropriate to add, with a screenshot below.
+Apparently I'm not the only one making the connection to the original printing press!

 Here's most of the places I visited, with hotels and restaurants listed in these Google Maps links: